The 20 Best Laryngeal Cleft Doctors Near Me in Washington, US

 Offers Telehealth

-Bryan Serkin is a General Surgeon in Renton, Washington.
+Bryan Serkin is a General Surgeon practicing medicine in Renton, Washington.
 Dr. Serkin is rated as an Experienced provider by MediFind in the treatment of Laryngeal Cleft.
-His top areas of expertise are Infant Hearing Loss, Thyroid Nodule, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), and Familial Deafness.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Infant Hearing Loss, Thyroid Nodule, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), and Familial Deafness.

 Experienced in Laryngeal Cleft